-- 249. In some countries, not only individuals but also members of the services are permitted to bring service-related issues to the attention of an ombudsman or parliamentary oversight body.
-For example, in Germany officials may raise issues with the Parliamentary Control Panel147 and in South Africa members of the service may complain to the Inspector General. - 250.
-Another method of handling complaints is through a specialist tribunal.
+260. Another method of handling complaints is through a specialist tribunal.
 This may be established to deal with complaints either against a particular agency or in relation to the use of specific powers, as in the United Kingdom (the Intelligence Services Commissioner and the Commissioner for the Interception of Communications).
 Or complaints may be handled in a tribunal-type procedure but by a specialist oversight body, as with the SIRC in Canada.
-Where the oversight body is involved in the approval process of security operations it cannot also serve as an independent complaints mechanism (see above paras 157 and 247).
+Where the oversight body is involved in the approval process of security operations it cannot also serve as an independent complaints mechanism (see above paras 162 and 257).
 Otherwise, a tribunal of this kind has some advantages over a regular court in dealing with security- and intelligence-related complaints: it can develop a distinct expertise in the field of security and intelligence, devised for handling sensitive information.
 In view of the nature of the subject matter these are unlikely to involve a full public legal hearing.
 On the other hand, while some tribunals may give the complainant a hearing, he or she is likely to face severe practical difficulties in proving a case, in obtaining access to relevant evidence, or in challenging the agency's version of events.
 To combat some of these problems special security-cleared advocates have been introduced in some countries.
-The critical points made before regarding the limitations applying to special advocates (see above paras 214-216) and regarding the value of expert supervision procedures for surveillance (see above para 247) also apply here.
+The critical points made before regarding the limitations applying to special advocates (see above paras 224-226) and regarding the value of expert supervision procedures for surveillance (see above para 257) also apply here.